tweag/nickel/doc/manual/package-management.md

 # Package management in Nickel

-*Nickel's package management is experimental and subject to change!
-Official Nickel releases have package management disabled, and you need to build Nickel with the `--features=package-experimental` flag to enable it.*
+**Nickel's package management is experimental and subject to change!
+Official Nickel releases have package management disabled.
+You either need to download package-enabled pre-built binaries (ending in `-pkg)` or to build Nickel from source with the `--features=package-experimental` flag to enable it.**

 As part of its mission to reduce your configuration boilerplate, Nickel allows importation of external libraries.
 These libraries can be imported from